Dear reader of ADxS.org, please excuse the disruption.

 • Orexin B antagonists also reduce anxiety, but to a lesser extent.4

-• A study of girls with ADHD-I found significant differences from controls in the posterior cingulate cortex, cingulate gyrus and precuneus, suggesting delayed brain maturation in the posterior region in ADHD-I.16
+• A study of girls with ADHD-I found significant differences from controls in the posterior cingulate cortex, cingulate gyrus and precuneus, indicating delayed brain maturation in the posterior region in ADHD-I.16

 • Glutamate